BEA514 Topics in Numerical Optimization

 Learning outcome

-After completion of the course, the candidate should be able to:
+After completion of the course, the candidates can:

 Knowledge